MikeCheel/govt-research-docs/ai-todos.md

 - Fixed overflow clipping on mobile navbar containers so the dropdown renders fully below the bar.
 - Mobile menu opens as a full-width vertical list; no horizontal swiping; retains max-height with vertical scroll.
 - Added an always-visible mobile quick-controls bar (≤1024px) under the navbar with: Actor filter, Style selector, and Dark-mode toggle.
 Controls are synced with the menu and persist via localStorage.
-- Filter auto-expands matching timeline entries and aggregates verifiable "Sources for [actor]" under the Introduction; section hides when "All" is selected.
+- Filter auto-expands matching timeline entries and aggregates verifiable "Sources for [actor]" at the bottom of the References section during filtering; the top intro aggregation is hidden while filtering.
+- Tightened actor filter matching: removed bare-surname matching and bare nickname aliases to avoid false positives (e.g., James Monroe no longer surfaces Jimmy Carter content).
+- Temporarily disabled in-text mention highlighting to stabilize scripts; will reintroduce a minimal, safe implementation after validation.
 - Navigation buttons hide/show based on visible sections after filtering.

 **Note**: This builds upon the existing navigation system in US_Constitutional_Subversion.html to improve mobile user experience.